 Angela Caròla-Perrotti was surprised that she was unable to identify the precise sources of the eighteen scenes painted by Giovanni Caselli either in paintings of Neapolitan churches or engraved sources.
 Perhaps they were largely original inventions of Caselli.

 Three of the eighteen feet are made up.
-Some of the sections have broken and been restuck, sometimes along luting joins.
+Some of the sections have broken and been restuck, sometimes along luting joints.
 Numerous chips.
 A detailed condition report made by our restorer is available.

 Collection of Giuseppe Violante